Wollivan/SquadronLeader/Rules/advanced_rules.md

 ## Dive Bomb

-After a players has attacked, if the defender is within range one **and** the attacker has at least 2 more altitude than the defender, they may attempt to perform a dive bomb manoeuvre:
+After a players has attacked a plane within range 1 **and** they have more altitude than the defender, they may attempt to perform a dive bomb manoeuvre:

 - Remove altitude tokens from the attacker until they have the same number as the defender
 - The attacker rolls a d6: